someengineering/resoto.com/docs/reference/data-models/gcp/index.md

 :::info

-Please refer to [Configure Google Cloud Platform Resource Collection](../../../reference/configuration/cloudprovider/gcp.md) for details on how to set up Resoto to collect [Google Cloud Platform (GCP)](https://cloud.google.com) resources.
+See [How to Collect Google Cloud Resource Data](../../../how-to-guides/data-sources/collect-google-cloud-resource-data.md) for step-by-step directions to configure Resoto to collect [Google Cloud](https://cloud.google.com) resources.

 :::